allantsouza/eLTER-SO-Costs-web-application/README.md

 ### Deployed version of the web application :globe_with_meridians:
 You can access the current version of the `Shiny` app [here](https://allantsouza.shinyapps.io/eLTER-SO-costs/).

-### Future hosting on eLTER services portal :motorway:
+### Future hosting on eLTER service portal :motorway:
-Upon completion and thorough testing, this tool will be hosted as part of the [eLTER services portal](https://portal.elter.cerit-sc.cz/en).
+Upon completion and thorough testing, this tool will be hosted as part of the [eLTER service portal](https://portal.elter.cerit-sc.cz/en).
 This integration aims to provide seamless access and utility for the eLTER community.
 Until then, this repository serves as the primary hub for development, where updates, enhancements, and bug fixes will be continuously pushed.

 ## Reproducibility :gear:
 This repository utilizes the [`renv`](https://rstudio.github.io/renv/) package to manage R dependencies, ensuring that everyone working on the project has access to the same package versions.
 By locking the project to specific versions of R packages, `renv` ensures that the project can be run consistently across different setups and over time.